tensorpack/benchmarks/ResNet-Horovod/README.md

 Notes:
 1. MPI does not like fork(), so running `serve-data.py` inside MPI is not a good idea.
-2. You'll need to pick the best mca & NCCL options for your own systems.
+2. You may tune the best mca & NCCL options for your own systems.
    See [horovod docs](https://github.com/uber/horovod/blob/master/docs/) for details.
    Note that TCP connection will then have much worse scaling efficiency.
 3. To train on small datasets, __you don't need a separate data serving process or zmq ops__.
 	You can simply load data inside each training process with its own data loader.
 	The main motivation to use a separate data loader is to avoid fork() inside MPI and to make it easier to benchmark.
 4. You can pass `--no-zmq-ops` to both scripts, to use Python for communication instead of the faster zmq_ops.
 5. If you're using slurm in a cluster, checkout an example [sbatch script](slurm.script).

 ## Performance Benchmark: